-COMPOSITION 12: LANGUAGE ADAPTED(COMP12-LA) (4 credits) One section for all ELL levels
+BAA LANGUAGE AND CULTURAL LITERACY 12(YLE-2AACL) (4 credits)

+One section for all ELL levels

-Composition 12: Language Adapted is designed to support English Language Learners develop and refine their reading, writing, and oral competencies with a focus on critically and creatively engaging with written learning tasks.
-It is expected that students will build confidence and ability utilizing written language effectively and efficiently for a variety of situations, purposes, and audiences.
+Language and Cultural Literacy 12 is designed to support English Language Learners develop and refine their reading, writing, and oral competencies with a focus on critically and creatively engaging with written learning tasks.
+Students are expected to build confidence and ability using written language effectively and efficiently for various situations, purposes, and audiences.
 The primary aim of this course is to support English Language Learners in successfully meeting the learning outcomes of English Studies 12.
-With this purpose in mind, Composition 12-Language Adapted will preview, review, and adapt the same concepts, skills, and texts covered in a student's English Studies 12 class to support their learning.
-This course is taken in conjunction with English Studies 12
+With this purpose in mind, this course will preview, review, and adapt the same concepts, skills, and texts covered in a student's English Studies 12 class to support their learning.
+This course is taken with English Studies 12.